pobstudio/SHOP-monorepo/README.md

 PRIVATE_KEY="OPTIONAL"
 ```

-The private key and rpc is used if you want to deploy the algorithmn to the Ethereum blockchain.
+The private key and rpc is used if you want to deploy the algorithm to the Ethereum blockchain.

 `protocol`